|

 Sage Runner

-This setup is ideal for outdoor receptions where flowing fabric connects multiple tables into one cohesive visual line.
+White flowers layered on top keep things fresh while lavender appears through small accents.
+Perfect for outdoor receptions where flowing fabric connects multiple tables into one cohesive look.

 @lamplyph